ScottyLabs/wdw-react/README.md

   }
 ]
 ```
+> JSON is perfect for JavaScript because it stands for JavaScript Object Notation.
+> In fact, when assigned to a variable in JS, it is parsed as an object!

 How do we query the backend?
 This is where NPM packages come in.
 We can use code
 that other developers have already written for us.
 Here, we use axios to handle